federicotorrielli/LLMKBAugmentation/README.md

-# LLM-Semagram

-LLM-Semagram is a research project aimed at extracting semantic knowledge from Large Language Models (LLMs) to scale existing knowledge bases.
-The project focuses on leveraging the power of LLMs to generate prompts for knowledge bases such as Semagram, MultiAligNet, and ConceptNet.
-The generated prompts are then used to query LLMs, which provide outputs that are evaluated using various metrics.
+# Extracting Semantic Knowledge from Large Language Models

+## Introduction

+This project aims to explore the potential of Large Language Models (LLMs) in enhancing and expanding lexical knowledge bases (KBs).
+The project addresses the common limitations of KBs, such as static nature, limited coverage, and labor-intensive creation and maintenance.
+By leveraging LLMs, the project proposes a methodology to accurately reconstruct information from a source KB and generate new knowledge.
+The effectiveness of this methodology is evaluated using various LLMs and prompting techniques across three separate KBs.

+## Folders

-## Folders  This project is organized into the following folders:
+This project is organized into the following folders:

 ### conceptnet extractor

-This folder contains the code used to create prompts from the ConceptNet knowledge base.
+This folder contains the code for creating prompts from the ConceptNet knowledge base.
-The prompts generated from ConceptNet are an important input for the LLMs in this project.
+The prompts are designed to elicit specific semantic information from the LLMs and serve as input for extracting knowledge.

 ### evaluation

-The evaluation folder contains the code used to evaluate the models and the manual annotation.
+The evaluation folder contains the code for evaluating the performance of the models and the manual annotation.
-It includes scripts for calculating inter-annotation agreement and analyzing the results of the manual annotation process.
+It includes scripts for measuring inter-annotation agreement and analyzing the annotation results.
+The evaluation metrics used include Precision, Recall, Mean Reciprocal Rank, and Hits.

 ### manual evaluation

-The manual evaluation folder contains the results and plots of the manual annotation.
+The manual evaluation folder contains the results and plots of the manual annotation process.
-These results are crucial for understanding the performance of the LLMs and comparing them with the manual annotations.
+The manual annotation is conducted to assess the quality and accuracy of the extracted semantic knowledge.
+The folder includes annotated data, analysis scripts, and visualizations of the annotation results.

 ### prompts

-The prompts folder contains the prompts created for three knowledge bases: Semagram, MultiAligNet, and ConceptNet.
+The prompts folder contains the prompts created for three different knowledge bases: Semagram, MultiAligNet, and ConceptNet.
-These prompts are fed as input to the Large Language Models to generate meaningful outputs.
+These prompts are fed as input to the Large Language Models to extract semantic knowledge.
+Each subfolder corresponds to a specific knowledge base and contains the necessary prompt files.

 ### results

-The results folder contains three subfolders:
+The results folder consists of three subfolders:

 - **prompt results**: This folder contains the output of the Large Language Models on the given prompts.
-It provides insights into how well the models can generate responses based on the prompts.
+It includes the generated responses and extracted semantic information.
 - **score results**: The score results folder contains the evaluation of the output using metrics such as Precision, Recall, Mean Reciprocal Rank, and Hits.
-These metrics help assess the quality and performance of the generated outputs.
+These metrics provide insights into the accuracy and performance of the extracted knowledge.
-- **annotation results**: This folder contains the results of the manual annotation process.
-It includes the annotated data and any analysis performed on it.
+- **annotation results**: The annotation results folder includes the results of the manual annotation process.
+It contains annotated data, statistical analysis, and visualizations of the annotation results.

 ## License

-This project is licensed under the GPL (GNU General Public License).
+This project is licensed under the GNU General Public License (GPL).
+The GPL license grants users the freedom to use, modify, and distribute the software under certain conditions.
+Please note that the GPL license is applicable to the project as a whole, including the code, documentation, and any associated materials.

 You can find the full text of the license in the [LICENSE](LICENSE) file.